-If a student chooses the thesis track, he/she is expected to complete a substantial research paper (generally of 40-50 pages) in which they are expected to utilize their required, non-native East Asian language as a research tool.
-The thesis is to be defended orally before the M.A. advisory committee in the last term of the program.
+If a student chooses the thesis track, he/she is expected to complete a substantial research paper (generally of 40-50 pages) in which they utilize their required, non-native East Asian language as a research tool.
+The thesis is to be defended orally before the MA advisory committee in the last term of the program.
 The student must produce a written thesis prospectus by the end of the first term of his/her final year of study; a minimum of one-third of the student's time over the final term will be devoted to researching and writing of the thesis.
 The thesis should employ the student's required, non-native East Asian language(s) at the level of the student's competence at the time the thesis is submitted.
 Students with advanced language standing are expected to achieve publishable quality; students in the early stages of language acquisition are expected to produce a research paper that indicates that they have mastered the skills of research, synthesis, and analysis required for publishable scholarship.

-After submitting the thesis to his/her M.A. advisory committee, the student is also required to take a two-hour oral defense of the thesis and fields determined by the student in consultation with the committee.
+After submitting the thesis to his/her MA advisory committee, the student is also required to make a twohour oral defense of the thesis.
 Thesis track students may register for up to two terms (total of 6 credit hours) of thesis-writing credit without special permission.
 However, the student must secure written permission from all members of their advisory committee to register for more thesis-writing course credit for it to count toward the minimum degree requirements.
 This request must be approved by the EAS Graduate Studies Committee.